aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Contribute Code
 ^^^^^^^^^^^^^^^

-If you haven't contributed to Scancode Toolkit refer :ref:`newcomer_good_first_issue`.
+If you haven't contributed to ScanCode-Toolkit refer :ref:`newcomer_good_first_issue`.

 To determine where to contribute, you can refer: